ftisiot/ftisiot-website/content/posts/useless-slides.md

 - Slides
 ---

 Every time someone talks about slides design a great debate is generated.
 People have opinions and, guess what?
-Specifically in the area of public speaking, they seem to be quite vocal about them.
+Specifically in the area of public speaking, they seem to be quite vocal about them 🤣.

 <!--more-->